jellyfin/jellyfin.org/docs/general/administration/backup-and-restore.md

 ## Why Backing Up is Important

 Backups are important in general for all digital data.
-There are myriad possible bugs and issues that can arise and cause data loss, especially when you upgrade major releases (for instance, from Jellyfin 10.9.x to Jellyfin 10.10.x).
+There are myriad possible bugs and issues that can arise and cause data loss, especially when you upgrade to a new release of Jellyfin Server.

 :::caution